-Category: Mobility
+Category: Mobility (Page 1 of 2)

-Common use cases for EAM mobile solutions
+Most common use cases for Maximo Mobile solutions

-• Change Work Order status: start work, put it on
+• Change Work Order status: start work, put it on hold, or complete the work

-• Record actual costs: travel time, work time,
+• Record actual costs: travel time, work time, material consumption

 • Capture and attach photos